Components

 1. Backend Server (Java/Quarkus)

 Central coordination server.
-Manages persistent state and configuration for the entire fleet.
+Manages persistent state and configuration for the entire fleet, organized by Outposts.

 Key Responsibilities:

-- Drone Onboarding: Registers new drones and provisions AWS IoT Certificates and Kinesis Video Signaling Channels.
+- Drone Onboarding: Registers new drones, provisions AWS IoT Certificates and Kinesis Video Signaling Channels.

 - Mission Orchestration: Uses